A short video is available which explains:

 However please note:

-If you are using the word version of the SPD or the SPD within PCS-Tender: you will add your qualifying information e.g. standardised statements, in the PCS Contract Notice.
+If you are using the SPD within PCS-Tender: you will add your qualifying information e.g. standardised statements, in the PCS Contract Notice.

 When bidding for a tender if the bidder is unable to evidence at least 95% payment of invoices on time (more information can be found in the Prompt Payment in the Supply Chain station) you should request and receive an improvement plan.